Buying real estate in Cape Town?

 Are there any decent properties for $100k in Cape Town, or is it all scams?

-Buying in popular or upscale Cape Town areas like Sea Point on the Atlantic Seaboard is not realistic at this budget, even for very small units, since even tiny apartments there commonly list at R3.4 million and above.
+Buying something tiny in a popular or upscale area like Sea Point or the Atlantic Seaboard for $100k is not realistic in early 2026, since even the smallest apartments in those neighborhoods routinely list at R3.4 million and up.

 What property types can I afford for $100k in Cape Town (studio, land, old house)?